footh/nuclei/README.md

 - Freeze weights in resnet - see slim nets trainer for reference

-- Use custom downsample since resnet appears to converge quickly, it might be overkill
+- **DONE** Didn't converge as well.
+Use custom downsample since resnet appears to converge quickly, it might be overkill

 - **DONE** Better way to decay learning rate (see slim net code)
   Conclusion: not sure if this should be done with ADAM optimizer.
 It would be easy to implement with tf.train.exponential_decay, but ADAM already does a form of exponential decay so the step version might be OK.